Toledo private walking tour

 Mirador del Valle

 Your tour begins with a stop at this breathtaking viewpoint.
 It’s considered one of the most beautiful vistas in the world, offering sweeping views of Toledo and the Tagus River.
 You’ll spend about 40 minutes here, soaking in the scenery that makes this city so visually stunning.
-This spot is perfect for photos and setting the tone for your day—an iconic snapshot of Toledo’s beauty.
+This spot is great for photos and setting the tone for your day—an iconic snapshot of Toledo’s beauty.

 Casco Historico de Toledo